-Lake Carezzo is, in my opinion, the most beautiful lake in South Tyrol.
+Lake Carezza is, in my opinion, the most beautiful lake in the region (yes, more beautiful than Lag di Braies).
 Its waters reflect the gorgeous backdrop of the Dolomite Mountains and lush fir trees, making the scene truly picturesque.

-Traveling to a lake in the mountains can take a little bit of time, but there are multiple transportation options – no hiking required.
-You can take a scenic drive through the mountains, either by bus or car, and once you’ve parked, you’ll be within steps of the beautiful Lake Carezzo.
-Find out more about this stunning lake
+Traveling to the lake in the mountains can take a little bit of time, but there are multiple transportation options – no hiking required.
+You can take a scenic drive through the mountains, either by bus or car and once you’ve parked, you’ll be within steps of the beautiful Lake Carezza.
+Find out more about this stunning lake.

 Lerici and Tellaro